LuisReyes98/slideshow-template-theme/README.md

 this theme is set up to work with [machu pichu](https://github.com/foundpatterns/machu-picchu)

 #### [Machu Pichu](https://github.com/foundpatterns/machu-picchu) set up
+In this example the theme is added into a folder call themes

 ```
 imports = {
   ...